-DIRECTOR INDEPENDENCE
+- DIRECTOR INDEPENDENCE

 In order for a director to qualify as "independent," our Board of Directors must affirmatively determine, consistent with NYSE rules, that the director has no material relationship with the Company that would impair the director's independence.
-Our Board of Directors undertook its annual review of director independence in February 2021.
-In applying the NYSE standards for independence, and after considering all relevant facts and circumstances, the Board of Directors has affirmatively determined that the Company's current "independent" directors are: Elizabeth Donovan, Gennaro J. Fulvio, Gary S. Gladstein, Scott J. Goldman, John Hansen, Terry Hermanson and Charles P. Herzog, Jr. In the course of the Board of Directors' determination regarding the independence of each non-management director, the Board considered for:
+Our Board of Directors undertook its annual review of director independence in February 2023.
+In applying the NYSE standards for independence, and after considering all relevant facts and circumstances, the Board of Directors has affirmatively determined that all directors, with the exception of Mr. Christopher, are "independent."
+In the course of the Board of Directors' determination regarding the independence of each non-management director, the Board considered for: